Data extracted in May 2020.

-Eurostat compiles information for a large range of demographic data, including statistics on the number of live births by sex, by the mother’s age, education and marital status.
-Fertility statistics are also collected in relation to the number of births and by birth order (in other words, the rank of the child (first, second, third child and so on).
+Eurostat compiles information for a large range of demographic data, including statistics on the number of live births by sex (of new-borns), by the mother’s age, level of educational attainment and marital status.
+Fertility statistics are also collected in relation to the number of births and by birth order (in other words, the rank of the child — first, second, third child and so on).
 A series of fertility indicators are produced from the information collected, including the total fertility rate and fertility rates according to the mother’s age, the mean age of women at childbirth, the crude birth rate or the relative proportion of births outside of marriage.

 The EU’s social policy does not include a specific strand for family issues.
 Policymaking in this area remains the exclusive responsibility of EU Member States, reflecting different family structures, historical developments, social attitudes and traditions from one Member State to another.
 Nevertheless, policymakers may well evaluate fertility statistics as a background for family policymaking.
 Furthermore, a number of common demographic themes are apparent across the whole of the EU, such as a reduction in the average number of children being born per woman and the increasing mean age of mothers at childbirth.